Polish, Czech governments sign deal on lignite mine

 WARSAW, Poland (AP) — The prime ministers of Poland and the Czech Republic said on Thursday they have signed an agreement settling a long-running dispute over a lignite mine on the border of the two countries.

-Polish Prime minister Mateusz Morawiecki said the agreement means that the Turow open-pit mine and the adjacent Turow power plant, which is fueled by the mine, will continue to operate without obstacles.
+Polish Prime Minister Mateusz Morawiecki said the agreement means that Poland’s Turow open-pit mine and the adjacent Turow power plant, which is fueled by the mine, will continue to operate without obstacles.

-Last year the Czech Republic took the dispute to the European Court of Justice, arguing that Poland had ignored its protests and the mine was draining water from Czech villages and causing other environmental harm.
+Last year the Czech Republic took the dispute to the European Court of Justice, arguing that Poland had ignored its protests and the mine was draining water from Czech villages, causing excessive noise and causing other environmental harm.

-Morawiecki and Czech Prime Minister Petr Fiala, speaking at a joint news conference in Prague on Thursday, said the agreement was a “success” that allows the neighbors to return to good relations.
+Morawiecki and Czech Prime Minister Petr Fiala, speaking at a joint news conference in Prague on Thursday, said the agreement after months of talks was a “success” that allows the neighbors to return to good relations.

+“We have very hard negotiations behind us,” Fiala said.
+“Very long negotiations with a successful result.”

-Under the agreement, Poland is to pay the Czech Republic 45 million euros compensation.
-Under supervision from a top European court, both sides will be monitoring the proper functioning of a deep barrier that Poland is building in the area to prevent water drainage on the Czech side.
+Under the agreement, Poland is to pay the Czech Republic 45 million euros compensation, 10 million of which will go to environmental projects in the mine’s neighborhood.
+Under supervision from the European court, both sides will monitor the proper functioning of a deep barrier that Poland is building in the area to prevent water drainage on the Czech side.
+Poland is to build an earth wall to stop the noise and dirt spreading.

 The European Commission said on Thursday that the daily penalties will continue to accrue until the Czech Republic withdraws the case.
 Spokesman Adalbert Jahnz added that “any penalties that are due up until that date would remain due.”